boostlearn/go-cluster-limiter/README.md

->This project can be used as a service module that implements flow limiter in a cluster environment,
+>This project provides lightweight and high-performance cluster flow control service, which has the following characteristics:
+>* the algorithm runs on each flow control node in the cluster without a lot of synchronization operations.
+>* the algorithm dynamically adjusts the control parameters by analyzing the time series, which has good accuracy and adaptability.
->and can be used in scenarios that require flow limiter such as service protection, consumption control, experiment shunting and so on.
+>* providing multiple flow control modes, such as delayed feedback flow limiting, hierarchical flow selection and so on.
->this project uses a decentralized flow control algorithm, which could effectively reduce the resource consumption and dependence on network stability.

 [中文](./README-ZH.md)

-## The difference with other limiters
+## Difference from other flow control algorithms

-the stand-alone limiter mainly controls the use of local traffic, which can be implemented by using algorithms such as counters, leaky buckets, or token buckets and so on. the stand-alone limiter does not depend on the external environment and needs low resources consumption.
+Traditional flow control algorithms include counters, leaky buckets, token buckets, etc.

-However, above algorithms which used in the stand-alone limiter cannot run in the cluster's service partition mode.
+These algorithms are easy to implement in the local mode, but the cost of running in the cluster's service partition mode is relatively high.
-One common method which used to control a cluster's flow is by calling the external flow control RPC service. however, the cluster limiter which carried out through the network, requires high network stability, consume certain query time, easily forms a single hot spot, consumes a lot of resources and so on, that finally limits its scope of usage.

-This project uses a decentralized flow control algorithm to move the centralized service to  decentralized nodes, with the goal to reduce the dependence on the network. the control algorithm of this project needs the flow to meet the following requirements during its lifetime:
+The common solution is to use global memory or call RPC services to achieve, which requires a lot of network resources and depends on the stability of the network, which limits the scope of its use.

+The algorithm of this project is based on the assumption that the overall flow of the cluster is stable:
-* the overall traffic flow of the cluster is stable for a short while (about 10s).
+  * The overall flow of the cluster is stable.
-* the traffic flow of each node in the cluster is stable for a short while.
+  * The flow of each node in the cluster is stable.

-The algorithm of this project is also sensitive to traffic changes in the flow, and can dynamically calculate and adapt to changes.

-In scenarios where the traffic flow is often non-continuous or has many of instantaneous burst traffic, the algorithm of this project may not work well.
+The features of this project algorithm include:
+  * Sensitive to changes in flow (more than 10s), the algorithm can adjust flow control parameters by capturing changes.
+  * Run on each flow control node, with low resource consumption.
+  * Low requirements for network delay and network stability, and may be suitable for deployment in multiple IDCs.
+  * Can support delayed non-deterministic feedback.
+  * Can support hierarchical flow control.

 ![avatar](https://github.com/boostlearn/go-cluster-limiter/raw/master/doc/pictures/limiter_frame.png)

 ## Features